femustafa/femustafa.github.io/_posts/2022-3-6-on-remembring-death.md

 The example of this life is like the sand castle on the bank of the river, waiting for the next wave of water to demolish it.
 Yet we procrastinate the preparation for death as we are aware of when the next wave of water will hit our sand castles.
 The duration of this life as compared to afterlife is nothing more than the duration for which a symbol drawn on water stays.

-# Materialist’s View:
+# Materialist’s View

-Before delving into the Islamic e**[schatology](https://en.wikipedia.org/wiki/Eschatology),** we will briefly discuss the opposing viewpoint put forward by the subscribers of materialism.
+Before delving into the Islamic [eschatology](https://en.wikipedia.org/wiki/Eschatology), we will briefly discuss the opposing viewpoint put forward by the subscribers of materialism.
 Materialists believe that everything that exists can be broken down to matter, and they oppose the viewpoint of [dualism](https://femustafa.github.io/blog/cogito/) that the brain and mind are separated from each other.
 Due to this, they posit that death is the end of the story and there is no such thing as afterlife because human are just composed of body without any soul.

 They oppose the religious viewpoint of afterlife.
 According to materialist, the concept of eternal afterlife renders this life meaningless.
 Suppose you are a billionaire, then losing a couple of bucks will be negligible for you.
 Similarly, the eternal nature of afterlife make this life of little value and meaningless.